 First Nations aims to construct an artistic narrative that considers what justice looks like or means to Native artists.
 These narratives will serve as a means to engage in a broader discussion about achieving justice in Native communities.

 As part of this work, in January 2023 First Nations invited Native artists who are American Indian, Alaska Native, and/or Native Hawaiian — and who are U.S. residents — to submit artwork or an artistic production that depicts or reflects Native justice in their communities through the artist’s eyes.
 First Nations will conduct interviews of selected Native artists to learn more about each applicant’s artwork/artistic production and perspective on Native justice and will develop artist profiles that may be shared publicly with First Nations’ stakeholders and in a virtual exhibit.

 For this initiative, First Nations sought Native artists engaged in traditional and/or contemporary artistic mediums, including, but not limited to:

 - Cinematic arts

 - Traditional Native arts

 - Painting, drawing, sculpture, pottery

-For questions about this initiative and/or the application process and requirements, please contact Michelle Gauthier by email at email@example.com or by phone at (303) 774-7836 ext.
+For questions about this initiative, please contact Michelle Gauthier by email at email@example.com or by phone at (303) 774-7836 ext.
 226.